Average Personal Injury Settlement Amounts in Los Angeles

 There are other more esoteric costs associated with average personal injury accident settlement amounts in Los Angeles as well.
 Sometimes these factors can actually amount to more than the "hard dollar figure" of an accident because of their devastating effects and the complexity and duration of your recovery.
 These factors are often lumped into a category simply called "pain and suffering."
 Pain and suffering damages fall under the larger category of damages called "general damages."

-Calculating just compensation for pain and suffering after in a personal injury case (like an LA car accident) in California is difficult.
+Calculating just compensation for pain and suffering after in a personal injury case in California is difficult.
 There are no set guidelines in California law which state what factors must be considered or how much each component is worth.
 Your Los Angeles personal injury attorney will be able to go over your case in great detail and point out factors you may not even have thought to ask compensation for.

 These intangible factors include: